LucasAspIT/KidZoo-App/README.md

 *All users have a personal log they can write in, which is saved via PlayerPrefs.

-*An administrator has access to CRUD, so the ability to create animals, read animas (view their info like users do), update animals, and delete animals.
+*An administrator has access to CRUD, so the ability to create animals, read animals (view their info like users do), update animals, and delete animals.

 *UnitTests are also included, for testing of the most important parts of the app.